andrzejwichert/qai_1/README.md

 You can find installation instruction for qiskit at the site: https://qiskit.org/documentation/getting_started.html

-For version qiskit 1.0 also install adittionaly in your environment: pip install qiskit-aer and pip install qiskit-machine-learning and pip install qiskit-ibm-provider
+For version qiskit 1.x also install adittionaly in your environment: pip install qiskit-aer and pip install qiskit-machine-learning and pip install qiskit-ibm-provider

-Check this repository for the newest port of qiskit version which is now version 1.2 Last correction, the file 10_8-Puzzle.ipynb.
-You can uppgrade your qiskit 1.0 version pip install -U qiskit.
-(Note that because Qiskit 1.0 uses a new packaging structure, you cannot use pip install -U qiskit to upgrade from any Qiskit 0.x version to 1.x, see https://docs.quantum.ibm.com/start/install)
+Check this repository for the newest port of qiskit version which is now version 1.2.4 You can uppgrade your qiskit 1.x version pip install -U qiskit.
+(Note that because Qiskit 1.x uses a new packaging structure, you cannot use pip install -U qiskit to upgrade from any Qiskit 0.x version to 1.x, see https://docs.quantum.ibm.com/start/install)

 There are following changes in qiskit 1.x due to former versions 0.45: qiskit.tools.jupyter are deprecated, instead of from qiskit import Aer use from qiskit_aer import Aer, instead or execute() use run() - when using run() decompose() the circuit, for quasi probabilities instead of plot_histogram(counts) use plot_distribution(counts), instead of  bind